ericoporto/IFTTTButton/README.md

 Add this recipe: https://ifttt.com/recipes/319945-track-a-button-to-spreadsheet

+You will have to connect the Google Drive Channel.
+The spreadsheet will be created in IFTTT/Maker/button_pressed .
 Now if you open the spreadsheet, it will add a new row when you click the button.

 #Do whatever you want
 Seriously, you can trigger anything you want that's available on IFTTT.